 - You can access your savings in your private pension retirement scheme as follows:

-- You will receive the remaining 70% of your savings by means of a programmed withdrawals either as an annuity or by drawing down your savings on the basis of sound and prudent principles or a combination of both.
+You will withdraw a minimum of 70% by means of programmed withdrawals either as an annuity or by drawing down your savings on the basis of sound and prudent principles or a combination of both.
 This income is subject to taxation.

 - On your death the pension scheme will pay your heirs 101% of the value in your account Account.

 - A pension scheme may provide your heirs with a payment of the cost of funeral expenses to a certain limit as a partial pre-payment of the Death Benefit.